A Complexity Hierarchy of Shuffles in Card-Based Protocols: Introduction

 In this paper, we introduce a hierarchy of shuffle operations used in card-based protocols based on their implementation complexity.
 We first analyze shuffle operations from both practical and theoretical viewpoints, identifying the fundamental operations that can be reliably performed in real-world settings.

 Based on these observations, we classify shuffles into several levels according to the operations required to realize them.
 We prove separation results between these levels by showing that certain sets of permutations cannot be realized using only operations from lower levels.
 In particular, we establish that \sh{rc} is strictly more complex than \sh{ss}, and that \sh{rpc} is strictly more complex than \sh{rc}.
-We also show that some shuffles cannot be realized using the four fundamental operations.
+We also show that some shuffles cannot be realized using the four fundamental operations commonly used in existing card-based protocols.

 Finally, we perform an exhaustive search for small deck sizes to enumerate the permutation sets realizable at each level, revealing strong structural restrictions on achievable shuffles.
 Based on this hierarchy, we propose a new complexity measure for evaluating card-based protocols.